18 Signs You’re Not Lonely, You Just Legitimately Love Being Alone

 max gurov

-You see solitude as an opportunity for self-improvement and reflection.
-Whether it’s learning a new skill, working on a personal project, or simply thinking deeply about your life and goals, you use your alone time productively.
+You see your alone time as a valuable opportunity for self-improvement and reflection, rather than wasted hours.
+Whether you’re learning a new skill, working on a personal project, or just thinking deeply about where you want to head next in life, you use that time productively.
+Solitude is the space where you do your best thinking and your most important work.

 17. You don’t feel pressured to couple up.